ta-data-remote/lab-tableau-data-visualization/README.md

         * *Hint: read the actual data to figure out why.
 And modify the Rows formula to fix the issue.*
     1. After you fix the measure, drag it from *Rows* to *Measures* to create a new measure.
 Rename it to `Number of Games` so that you can reuse it later.
 4. Now we want to visualize the win/loss proportions of each team by year using pie charts.
 Follow the steps below:
     1. Create another worksheet that contains a tabular visualization with the number of records by `Team`.
-This can be achieved by dragging the `Number of Records` measure to Rows, then dragging the `Team` dimension into the `Number of Records` bar in the visualization panel.
+This can be achieved by dragging the *`nfl_football_team_stats.csv(Count)`* measure to Rows, then dragging the `Team` dimension into the `Number of Records` bar in the visualization panel.
     1. Drag the `Year` and `Result` dimensions into Columns so that we can see the number of wins vs. losses for each team and year.
     1. From the *Show Me* menu at the top right of the screen, select the pie chart visualization.
 This will create a pie chart for each team-year combination showing the proportion of wins to losses.
     1. Make sure that the `Team` field is in the *Row* section and the `Year` field is in the *Columns* section after you add the pie charts.
 Tableau will sometimes reverse the axes when you change visualizations.
 If Tableau reversed the axes, go to the *Analysis* menu option and select *Swap Rows and Columns*.